-MFA Theatre (Directing)
+MFA Theatre (Directing) (CURRENTLY ON HIATUS)

 There are two directing fields available in the MFA in Theatre.
 Both are two-year, 5-semester intensive conservatory programs for advanced theatre artists.